CMU-IDS-2022/final-project-atd-2/Report.md

 of electricity demand and generation.
 The detailed methodology for the same is listed as follows:

-1. [User Interaction]{.ul} - The design on our dashboard involves a selection box for country selection.
+1. User Interaction- The design on our dashboard involves a selection box for country selection.
 The user selects a country from a list of all countries.

-2. [Data Filtering]{.ul} - The data is filtered based on the user selection.
+2. Data Filtering - The data is filtered based on the user selection.

-3. [Data Cleaning]{.ul} - The data is cleaned by dropping N/A values
-    for both electricity demand and generation columns.
+3. Data Cleaning - The data is cleaned by dropping N/A values for both electricity demand and generation columns.

-4. [Model Training]{.ul} - A linear regression model is fit on the years vs electricity demand and years vs electricity generation.
+4. Model Training - A linear regression model is fit on the years vs electricity demand and years vs electricity generation.

-5. [Prediction -  next 10 years]{.ul} - The linear regression model is
+5. Prediction -  next 10 years - The linear regression model is
     then used to predict the electricity demand and generation values for the next 10 years.

-6. [Visualization]{.ul} - The raw year-wise electricity generation and
-    electricity demand power is then plotted along with the regression plots for the same.
+6. Visualization - The raw year-wise electricity generation and electricity demand power is then plotted along with the regression plots for the same.